Term Schedule

 |

 Basic concepts of music theory, addressing students with some musical experience in an instrument or voice, but little or no music theory.
 Scales, keys, intervals, chords, basic part-writing, and other fundamental aspects of musical structure.
 Some ear training and aural skills.
 Prerequisite: The ability to read music, preferably in both treble and bass clefs.
-Students who have completed MUR 101 may NOT register for MUR 110, credit will NOT be given for both.
+Students who have completed MUSC 101 may NOT register for MUSC 110, credit will NOT be given for both.

 |